 Identification Relationship Business Purpose of Arrangement Commitments Shareholders Shareholder Advances from shareholders in support for the Company's hospital building construction requirements.
-Acknowledgement Receipt Directors Shareholder Provided by the Board of Directors, planning to increase subscribed and paid up capital.
-No contract ACEMC - Bacolod Other related party Loans from other related party as support for the construction of Company's hospital building.
-Loan agreement Phil Pharmawealth, Inc. Other related party Loans from other related party as support for the construction of Company's hospital building and pay- off advances used as bridge financing to construction.
+Acknowledgement receipt ACEMC - Bacolod Other related party Loans from other related party as support for the construction of Company's hospital building.
+Loan agreement Phil Pharmawealth, Inc. Other related party Loans from other related party as support for the construction of Company's hospital building and payoff advances used as bridge financing to construction.
 Loan agreement Shareholder Shareholder The shareholder leased a temporary office space to the Company.
-Lease contract (Note 12)
+Lease contract (Note 13)